 State 3: New Jersey

-New Jersey’s average OT salary by state hits $92,000.
-This state has a hot occupational therapist job market that is close to New York and packed with people.
+New Jersey’s average OT salary is $92,000.
+This state has a hot market for occupational therapist jobs; it is also close to New York and densely populated.
 Rehab services here keep OT pay competitive.

 State 4: Texas

-Texas pays $90,000 annually, among the highest-paying states for occupational therapists.
-Big cities like Houston fuel demand, making it a great place to seek an OT job.
+The occupational therapist’s salary in Texas is $90,000 per annum.
+It is among the highest-paying states for occupational therapists.
+Big cities like Houston fuel demand, making them great places to seek an OT job.

 State 5: Maryland

-Maryland rounds it out with $88,000 annually.
-Its occupational therapist career outlook shines thanks to top medical hubs near D.C.
-If you want steady, high pay, this state delivers.
+Salary in Maryland is $88,000 annually.
+Its occupational therapist career outlook shines bright thanks to top medical hubs near D.C.
+This state will be a good place for these roles if you want steady, high pay.

-OT salary by states in 2025 in the USA
+occupational therapist salary by state in the USA

 What makes these the highest-paying states for occupational therapists?

-It is about demand and opportunity.
-States with aging populations or significant healthcare needs—like California—see a massive demand for occupational therapists.
+The occupational therapist’s salary depends on the demand and opportunity.
+States with aging populations or significant healthcare needs, such as California, experience high demand for occupational therapists.
 Urban areas with higher costs of living also pay more.

 What determines your paycheck?